 And if you do not give honest feedback, you might end up giving answers that will cause decisions that you are actually against.

 So for your own sake and for getting a chance to have your opinion heard, honesty is also important.

-Is it not boring and will take too long, when I have to be honest in every answer?
+Is it not boring and will take too long, when you have to be honest in every answer?

 And even though having your opinion heard might be important for you as well, most of us wish to get paid a reasonable amount for our time.
 And one of the issues some people have with paid surveys is that you only get paid very little for your time.

-If your goal is to make a living online, there are ways to make a full-time income online, but it is not surveys.
-I myself really like doing surveys, to earn a bit extra, but I know that I will not be able to make a living from it, and I am satisfied about that.
+If your goal is to make a living online, there are ways to make a full-time income online, but surveys are not the way.
+I myself really like doing surveys, to earn a bit extra, but I know that I will not be able to make a living from it, and I am satisfied with that.

-Can survey companies detect, if I am not honest?
+Can survey companies detect, if you are not honest?

 If you like getting paid for doing surveys, you will also have to give useful answers – if not, it is a question of time before companies will stop giving you the opportunity.

-So be honest, but do also not overthink and overanalyse every question and answer, as that will take too long, it is not necessary, and it will also not give better feedback.
+So be honest, but do also not overthink and overanalyze every question and answer, as that will take too long, it is not necessary, and it will also not give better feedback.

 If you have any other opinions or questions, please leave a comment below, and I will get back to you as soon as possible.